Electrical Energy Storage

 Storage of electrical energy is a complex and expensive challenge.
 New and improved solutions are required to balance the evolving demand and supply of these as we electrify our transport system.
-It is essential that innovations are made to improve the energy density of the batteries to deliver more power, whilst addressing the challenges over size, weight, sustainability and efficiency.
+It is essential that innovations are made to improve the energy density of the batteries to deliver more power, whilst addressing the challenges over size, weight, sustainability, and efficiency.
+There is a focus around increasing the recyclability of the materials used, as well as reducing the environmental impact of battery manufacturing, with the potential of expandingsecond life market opportunities for batteries whilst developing sustainable supply chain.